iSaluki/phhs6/content/sixth/Business/Units/nd/SupplyChain.md

 4) b
 5) A business trying to use mass customisation might face issues relating to lead times, as suppliers may struggle to deliver products on time when changes have to be made on a per unit basis.

+---

+A strategic supplier is a supplier that is essential for the running of a business, whereas a commodity supplier is not completely essential.

 [Business](/Business)